 - 1. If the course or courses are not offered at Vaughn College during a given semester - 2.
-If the student plans to be away from the area during a given semester office of the registrar, before they take the course.
+If the student plans to be away from the area during a given semester

+Students who plan to take a course at another college must first receive approval from the appropriate academic department chair at Vaughn College, then file an official form, available at the office of the registrar, before they take the course.
 Students will use this form to identify the exact course they plan to take, the college they propose to attend, and the semester in which the course will be taken.
 The department chair must verify that the course is equivalent to a Vaughn College course and applicable to curriculum requirements before allowing the student to take the course elsewhere.
 It is the responsibility of the student to have an official transcript sent to Vaughn College's office of the registrar upon completion of a course taken outside.
 Once students have enrolled in a degree program at Vaughn, they may take no more than nine credits toward a bachelor's degree, or six credits toward an associate degree, at another institution.
 Additionally, students may take no more than three credits in this manner per year.